 Granular activated carbon (GAC) has an infinite reactivation characteristic, requiring just 10% make-up carbon to restore spent carbon to its original adsorptive capacity.
 Reactivated carbon offers a number of economic and environmental benefits:

 - Reduces cost, as it is approximately 40% less than virgin carbon

 - Ends the chain of custody for adsorbed contaminants, thereby minimizing customer liabilities

 - Eliminates spent carbon handling and disposal costs

 - Enables you to apply for environmental credits for waste minimization because it is considered a recovered resource

-- Helps you meet sustainability goals as it produces only 20% of the greenhouse gases that fresh carbon manufacturing does
+- Helps you meet sustainability goals as it produces only 20% of the greenhouse gases that virgin carbon manufacturing does

 We offer services for off-site thermal reactivation treatment in special kilns at temperatures of 850° C and above.
 The exhausted carbon is regenerated in state-of-the-art reactivation facilities in North America, Europe and Asia-Pacific, and we ensure that spent carbon is returned to a 97% or greater adsorption capacity.
 Our dedicated reactivation facilities are geared to handle specific types of exhausted carbon from potable water treatment and food industries, as well as from wastewater treatment, gas treatment and chemical applications.